archivesspace/at-migration/README.md

 corrected by adding ## along with some random string to the ID.
 5. If an assessment is linked to records from multiple repositories, duplicate assessments are created - one for each linked repository.

+CONTINUING A PREVIOUS MIGRATION

+1. If a problem occurs during migration, URI maps should be saved and allow you to continue from where you left off by checking the 'continue previous migration' box.
+2. If you are running the migration tool as an Archivist's Toolkit plugin and a connection problem occurs and causes the migration to stop, restart AT before attempting to continue migration.
+2. You can also continue a migration if you manually cancel it.
-6. If a problem occurs during migration, URI maps should be saved and allow you to continue from where you left off by checking the 'continue previous migration' box.
-This should work fairly seamlessly, but you should check the record migration stopped at as the migrator may correct for a duplicate ID where there is not actually one.
+3. This should work fairly seamlessly, but you should check the record the migration stopped at as the migrator may correct for a duplicate ID where there is not actually one.
+4. It is not necessary to run the repository check again when continuing a migration.
+5. You should save your error log and repository check report even if you plan to continue a migration, as these logs reset when you continue a migration.

 HOW TOP CONTAINER UNIQUENESS IS DETERMINED